Gazi2050/toolkit/README.md

 - **Number Base Converter**
   Convert numbers between different bases: binary, octal, decimal, hexadecimal, or custom bases.

-- **Image Converter**
-  Convert images to different formats such as PNG, JPG, and more.

 - **Regex Generator & Tester**
   Create, test, and validate regular expressions with real-time feedback.